Psychic Readings by Nirup

 or as an on-going commitment.

-Daily activities can vary and may include landscaping,
+Daily activities can change and may include landscaping,

 and/or site clean-up.